21 Jun Interesting Facts About the Logistics Industry

 A Snapshot of the Logistics Industry

 It’s no secret that the logistics industry is essential to our economy, but just how significant is it?
-In 2015, the Bureau of Labor Statistics reported a total of 4.8 million U.S. workers – this doesn’t even include post office workers !
+According to Freightwaves, the logistics industry makes up 12% of our global economy’s GDP . the In 2015, the Bureau of Labor Statistics reported a total of 4.8 million U.S. workers – this doesn’t even include post office workers !
 Let’s look at more logistic statistics together.

 The Logistics Industry and a Barcode Milestone